AWeinb/SimplerLandmassBlueprints/README.md

-# SimplerLandmassBlueprints
+# LandmassEffectBrush
-Refactored version of parts of the 4.26 Landmass Blueprint Brushes
+Refactored version of parts of the 4.26 Landmass Blueprint Brushes.
+The latest version is for UE5.

 You need:
-- The Unreal Engine 4.26
+- The Unreal Engine 5.x
 - The Landmass Plugin

 ## Description